How to Improve Candidate Experience for DACH Mid-Market HR: Friction Points, KPIs & 2026 Compliance

 Does the EU Pay Transparency Directive require salary ranges in job ads?

 The directive requires employers to give applicants initial pay information or a pay range before the interview, and the job ad is one allowed way to do that.
 It also bans asking candidates about pay history during the process.
-DACH employers should prepare ranges now, because member states must transpose the directive by 7 June 2026.
+The transposition deadline falls on 7 June 2026; Germany has not yet passed a national law, but the directive takes effect regardless.

 When should we involve the works council for voice screening?

 Involve the works council before voice screening changes the questions candidates answer or the way the company scores candidates.
-Standardized questionnaires and assessment principles can trigger approval rights under BetrVG §94, and AI-supported selection needs extra transparency.
+Standardized questionnaires and assessment principles can trigger approval rights under BetrVG §94, and AI-supported selection guidelines fall under §95(2a) BetrVG.
 Bring the purpose, question set, scoring logic, retention rules, and human decision process into the discussion from the start.

 How do we stop ghosting when hiring managers delay feedback?